 #3: Wait for the staking period to end.

-To maximize your profits, wait for the staking period to end.
+To maximise your profits, wait for the staking period to end.
 At honey.finance, the period is short as it allows the staking of multiple NFT collections.
-So, for example, if you are staking your Cozy Cubs NFTs, you will have one week to stake your collectibles.
+So, for example, if you are staking your Cozy Cubs NFTs, you will have one week to stake your collectables.
 The same applies to other collections.
-However, it will depend on the agreement between honey.finance and the specific collection.
+However, it will depend on honey.finance and the specific collection agreement.

 #4: Earn cryptos!

 Staking crypto and NFTs is now possible.
-And the good news is that you can also stake the cryptocurrencies you are holding to maximize your digital resources.
 Whether you’re a newbie in the space or not, staking will always be one of the easiest ways to earn from the crypto market.
+And the good news is that you can also stake the cryptocurrencies you hold to maximise your digital resources.